Even if you’re short of space, Making a Butterfly Garden in containers is possible with some of the most amazing hacks in this article!

-Butterflies visit a garden for two things: In search of food (nectar), which they get from butterfly-friendly flowers, and for host plants to lay their eggs.
-So if you are making a butterfly garden, ensure you grow both butterfly-friendly flowers that are nectar-rich and host plants, type of plants that caterpillars prefer to eat.
+Butterflies visit a garden for two things—nectar, which they get from flowers, and for host plants to lay their eggs.
+So if you are Making a Butterfly Garden, ensure you grow both butterfly-friendly flowers that are nectar-rich and host plants—ones that caterpillars prefer to eat.

 Making a Butterfly Garden in Containers